-The Hundred of Hoo Academy recognise our statutory responsibility to safeguard and promote the welfare of all children.
+- The Hundred of Hoo Academy recognise our statutory responsibility to safeguard and promote the welfare of all children.
 Safeguarding and promoting the welfare of children is everybody's responsibility and everyone has a role to play.
-All members of our community (staff, volunteers, governors, leaders, parents/carers, wider family networks, and pupils have an important role in safeguarding children and all have an essential role to play in making our community safe and secure.

-The Hundred of Hoo Academy believe that the best interests of children always come first.
-All children (defined in law and in this policy as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, sex (gender), ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection.

-Staff working with children at The Hundred of Hoo Academy will maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately.

-This policy applies where there are any child protection concerns regarding children who attend the The Hundred of Hoo Academy but may also apply to other children connected to the The Hundred of Hoo Academy, for example, siblings, or younger members of staff (under 18s) or children on student/work placements.

-The Hundred of Hoo Academy recognises the importance of providing an ethos and environment within The Hundred of Hoo Academy that will help children to be safe and to feel safe.
-In our Academy children are respected and are encouraged to talk openly.
-We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide.

-The Hundred of Hoo Academy recognises the importance of adopting a trauma informed approach to safeguarding; we understand there is a need to consider the root cause of children's behaviour and consider any underlying trauma.

-Our core safeguarding principles are:
+All members of our community (staff, volunteers, governors, leaders, parents/carers, wider family networks, and pupils) have an important role in safeguarding children and all have an essential role to play in making our community safe and secure. - The Hundred of Hoo Academy believe that the best interests of children always come first.
+All children (defined in law and in this policy as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, sex (gender), ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection. - Staff working with children at The Hundred of Hoo Academy will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - This policy applies where there are any child protection concerns regarding children who attend the The Hundred of Hoo Academy but may also apply to other children connected to the The Hundred of Hoo Academy, for example, siblings, or younger members of staff (under 18s) or children on student/work placements. - The Hundred of Hoo Academy recognises the importance of providing an ethos and environment within the Hundred of Hoo Academy that will help children to be safe and to feel safe. - In the Hundred of Hoo Academy children are respected and are encouraged to express themselves openly.
+We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide with an understanding that some children will require additional support or are not always ready to talk. - The Hundred of Hoo Academy recognises the importance of adopting a trauma informed approach to safeguarding; we understand there is a need to consider the root cause of children's behaviour and consider any underlying trauma. - Our core safeguarding principles are: - → Prevention: positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures. - → Protection: following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns.

-- Prevention positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures. - Protection following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns. - Support adopt a child centred approach and provide support for all pupils, parents/carers and staff, and where appropriate, implement specific interventions for those who may be at risk of harm. - Collaboration with both parents where possible, and other agencies to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise.

-The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers, and are consistent with those outlined within 'Keeping Children Safe in Education' 2023.
+- → Support: adopt a child centred approach and provide support for all pupils, parents/carers and staff, and where appropriate, implement specific interventions for those who may be at risk of harm. - → Collaboration: with both parents and carers where possible, and other agencies to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers, and are consistent with those outlined within 'Keeping Children Safe in Education' 2024.